arthursaunier/Synth/README.md

 # This repo is being moved to an organization, there will be no new updates on this repo.
 For more informations, and with designs up to date, go to [BleepSound](https://github.com/orgs/BleepSound/repositories)

+# Use all the designs here at your own risk, they have issues.

 # Synth